The team has broad ranging expertise in research, drug discovery, drug development, commercialisation and financing.

 Alexandre Akoulitchev MA, Hons (Oxon), PhD, FRSM

-Upon his return to England in 2001, he was awarded with The Wellcome Trust Carrier Development Fellowship and has established a research laboratory at the Sir William Dunn School of Pathology, University of Oxford, with the focus on biochemistry of transcriptional mechanisms, non-coding regulatory RNAs and early epigenetic events.
-The research of the lab was supported by Cancer Research UK, Wellcome Trust and the Medical Research Council.
-Its results were widely publicized.
+Upon his return to England in 2001, he was awarded a Wellcome Trust Career Development Fellowship and established a research laboratory at the Sir William Dunn School of Pathology, University of Oxford, with the focus on biochemistry of transcriptional mechanisms, non-coding regulatory RNAs and early epigenetic events.
+Cancer Research UK, the Wellcome Trust and the Medical Research Council supported this research and its results were widely publicized.

-Before moving full-time to Oxford BioDynamics as a Company Director in 2007, Sasha was a University Academic Fellow (Research Council UK) and a Senior Fellow of Exeter College.
+Before moving full-time to Oxford BioDynamics as a Company Director in 2007, Sasha was a University Academic Fellow (Research Council UK) and a Senior Research Fellow of Exeter College, Oxford.

 Professor Jane Mellor PhD University of Oxford

 Jane read bacteriology and virology at the University of Manchester and got her PhD from the University of Reading (with her research based at the Institute for Animal Health).
 She started her career as a postdoctoral research scientist at the University of Oxford.
 She then moved on to become a research fellow at Wolfson and Exeter Colleges, Oxford University.
 In 1989, she became a Wellcome Trust Senior Research Fellow in basic biomedical sciences.
 Her teaching career started in 1991 and to date she has tutored and supervised more than 20 graduate students gaining their doctorates.
 Jane has published more than 70 articles in peer-reviewed journals and in 2008 was made a Professor of Biochemistry at the University of Oxford.

 Dr. Nigel Crockett PhD